 Marco Samuel Fabuš

 My research interests are in systems-level mechanisms of anaesthesia and consciousness.
-In particular, I focus on analysis of noninvasive electrophysiological brain activity data collected during anaesthesia to understand how brains lose and regain perception of the external world.
+In particular, I focus on analysis of noninvasive brain activity data collected during anaesthesia to understand how brains lose and regain perception of the external world.

 My DPhil will build on this work by utilising my own novel modelling tools and those recently developed in the Oxford Centre for Human Brain Activity (OHBA) under Prof. Mark Woolrich.
 We are especially interested in anaesthetic-dependent differences, neural inertia, and brain state transitions during anaesthesia.
 Understanding these will allow for better anaesthetic dosing and the potential to avoid postoperative problems such as delirium.